 Davis® Math Mastery provides tools to correct problems learning math.
 These learning problems are sometimes called dyscalculia and can often accompany dyslexia and ADHD symptoms.
 The Davis approach goes to the root issues that cause some people to have problems understanding and learning math with traditional teaching methods.
 Visual-spatial thinkers are often confused by the words and symbols which describe math functions.
 When the foundation concepts for understanding all mathematics are mastered, learning math becomes easy.
 Like Davis Dyslexia Correction®, the first step in Davis® Math Mastery is to enable children and adults to control disorientation.
 Once students can be sure that their perceptions are accurate, they can resolve any confusions about math with methods that build upon their creative and imaginative strengths.
 The length of a Davis® Math Mastery program varies, depending on the needs of the individual.
-Usually, the Facilitator will schedule 5 to 8 days.
+Usually, the Facilitator will schedule 30-45 hours.
 Less time may be required if the client has already completed a basic Davis Dyslexia Correction program.

 Davis® Math Mastery programs address: